theriley106/turo_analytics/README.md

 ***

 **PS.
-If Turo is looking for Software Engineering/Data Science Interns for the Spring/Summer of 2019, please let me know.
+If Turo is looking for Software Engineering/Data Science Interns for the Spring of 2019, please let me know.
 I would love to join the team in San Francisco :)**

 **My Email: ChristopherLambert106@gmail.com**